Most of us are familiar with the phrase “Carpe diem,” or seize the day, but you can unlock so much more of your potential by seizing the moment.

 Instead, open your eyes and your heart to a truly precious gift—today.” ― Steve Maraboli

 I had been writing for Medium for a month and in that first month; I made $9.

-- What if I don’t have time for a client because of work?
+- What if I don’t have time?

 - What if no one hires me?

-Thoughts like these are normal when we decide to seize the moment and try something new.
+These thoughts are normal when we decide to seize the moment and try something new.

-The trick is to try something new, anyway.
+The trick is doing it anyway.